El Mirage, California

 El Mirage (corruption of El Miraje, Spanish for "The Mirage") is an unincorporated community in the western Victor Valley of the Mojave Desert, within San Bernardino County, California.

 El Mirage is next to the El Mirage Lake, a dry lake bed, and 12.5 mi northwest of Adelanto.

 Climate

 El Mirage has a hot desert climate (BS) typical of Southern California's interior with hot, dry summers and cool winters.

 Education

 El Mirage School, a K-8 Campus, is operated by neighboring Adelanto Elementary School District.
 Students in the upper grades attend High School in Victor Valley Union High School District, including Adelanto High School.

 Filmings

+The music video for “California Love” by Tupac Shakur and Dr. Dre was filmed in El Mirage in 1995.
 The music video for the song "Dilly" by Band of Horses was filmed in 2010 at Murphy's Bar and Grill, now permanently closed.
-Billy Currington filmed his music video "I got a feelin'"in 2004 starring Gena Lee Nolin.